Korowai people: Economy

 The Korowai are hunter-gatherers and horticulturalists who practice shifting cultivation.
 They have excellent hunting and fishing skills.

 Information about Korowai trade patterns is scant.
 The Korowai have a few gender-specific activities, such as the preparation of sago and the performance of religious ceremonies in which only the male adults are involved.

-Some Korowai have since the early 1990s generated moderate cash income by working with tour companies selling tours into the Korowai region.
+Since the early 1990s, some Korowai have generated moderate cash income by working with tour companies selling tours into the Korowai region.
 Within the tourist industry, opportunities are limited to hosting tour groups in villages for tourist-sponsored sago feasts, carrying luggage, and performing traditional displays.

 Kinship

 The patriclan is the central unit with respect to social, economic, and political organization.
 Kinship terminology follows the Omaha I pattern (Lounsbury), knowing a central opposition between cross and parallel relationships.

-In Korowai society, the forms of institutional levirate and predominance of avuncular relationships are found, as well as a kind of affinal avoidance relationships.
+In Korowai society, the forms of institutional levirate and predominance of avuncular relationships are found, as well as a kind of affinal avoidance relationship.
 Marriage is exogamous and polygynous.
 Preference is given to a conjugal relationship with the (classificatory) mother's mother's brother's daughter.